Laws regarding rape: Ireland

 The offences have the same penalty, of life imprisonment, and the same provisions regarding conduct of trials, except that rape under section 4 is an alternative verdict in a rape trial, but not conversely.

 The common law offence was codified by the Offences against the Person Act 1861 and the Criminal Law (Rape) Act 1981.
 A statutory definition was introduced by section 2(1) of the 1981 act; as amended it states:

 The act also restricted reference to the alleged victim's past sexual history, and provided anonymity for both parties.
 Originally, the act referred to "unlawful sexual intercourse"; the word unlawful, intended to preserve the exemption for marital rape, was deleted by the 1990 act.

 Section 4 of the 1990 act defines "rape under section 4" as follows:

 By section 2 of the 1990 act, "sexual assault" is defined in terms of "indecent assault," which is not otherwise defined.
 The 1988 Law Reform Commission (LRC) report on "rape and allied offences," on which the 1990 act was based, recommended expanding the common-law definition rather than creating a new offence, and the inclusion of penetration of the anus in the scope of section 4(b).
 The 1990 act mandated that trials for both rape offences be at the Central Criminal Court, removed the rule that males under 14 were considered incapable of sexual offences, and relaxed the obligation to warn the jury about an alleged victim's uncorroborated testimony.
 It also specifies that failure to offer resistance is not evidence of consent.

 Greece

 Penal Code, Art.
 336 par.
 1 creates the offence of rape.
 It reads:

 In 2019 a new paragraph was added (Art.
 336 par.
 5), practically making lack of consent the sole criterion for rape.
 It reads:

 Marital rape was made illegal in 2006.

 Guatemala

 The 2009 Law against Sexual Violence, Exploitation, and Trafficking in Persons defines rape as follows:

 India

 In 2019, the Indian Supreme Court ruled that sex on a false promise of marriage constitutes rape.

 Iran

-In Iran, the sentence for a rape case is death by hanging in public squares or prisons.
+Defined as "any sexual act without full, voluntary consent from an adult or any sexual act with a minor", the sentence for a rape case in Iran is death by hanging in public squares or prisons.